How to Measure Corporate Social Responsibility: Tips from Electronic Arts, Mastercard & TIAA

 Evaluate Internal Outcomes, Too

-While you’re calculating the financial ROI and measuring the community impact, don’t forget to assess other metrics to success as well, such as employee retention.
+While you’re calculating the financial ROI and measuring the community impact of your corporate social responsibility program, don’t forget to assess other metrics to success as well, such as employee retention.
 “It’s important to get feedback from the employees,” says Wynn, “to ensure that they had a good experience and that they feel more connected to their teams and the community.”

 No matter which intractable social issue your organization determines it will help tackle within your community, it’s important to remember social impact is top-of-mind for increasing numbers of consumers and employees, and companies should see this focus as an opportunity to serve customers better—and gain a competitive advantage at the same time.

-Corporate social responsibility, once a sideline activity for many businesses, is moving into the center of business plans, driving both strategy and marketing.
+Corporate social responsibility programs, once a sideline activity for many businesses, is moving into the center of business plans, driving both strategy and marketing.
 Does your company know how to measure corporate social responsibility and the impact your investment is having?

 The hear the full discussion, watch: Investing in Impact: How to Make CSR a Winning Business Strategy.
 To learn more about CSR, visit: www.Everfi.com/CSR